White House Wire

-White House Wire, also known as WH Wire, is a news aggregation website launched by president of U.S. Donald Trump on May 1, 2025, with the purpose to promote news in favour of him.
+White House Wire, also known as WH Wire, is a news aggregation website launched by US president Donald Trump on May 1, 2025.
 The site took inspiration from the Drudge Report, a political news aggregation website.

 Origins

-President of US Donald Trump launched White House Wire on May 1, 2025.
-The website's purpose was to be a news aggregation website that promotes news favoring Trump to counter criticism of him in the media.
-The site's design took inspiration from the Drudge Report, formerly conservative news aggregation website, and has similar looking bulletin-boards with columns that link to Pro-Trump news articles.
-Visitors noted that the site has a white background and written in large, bold text, similar to the Drudge report.
+Trump launched White House Wire on May 1, 2025.
+The website's purpose is to be a news aggregation website that promotes news favoring Trump to counter criticism of him in the media.
+The site's design took inspiration from the Drudge Report, a prominent news aggregation website, and has similar looking bulletin-boards with columns that link to pro-Trump news articles.
+Visitors noted that the site has a white background and is written in large, bold text, similar to the Drudge Report website.
 It was also noted that the site usually republishes articles with all-caps headlines, just like the Drudge Report.
 White House Wire styled itself as an "alternative outlet" made for Trump supporters who wanted to see pro-Trump administration content and avoid mainstream media outlets that were labeled by Trump as "fake news".
-White House promoted the website on Twitter on the day of its foundation, writing: “The White House has its own wire now, Read what we’re reading”.
+The White House promoted the website on Twitter on the day of its foundation, writing: "The White House has its own wire now, Read what we're reading".

 Content and analysis

-White House Wire is hosted on the White House website (wh.gov), it republishes press releases and social media posts made by the government.
-One White House employee interviewed by Axios said the website's news are "transparent" and that it was created to be "a place where supporters of the president's agenda can get real news".
-The news aggregated by the website featured articles from mainstream media outlets like AP News and ABC News that happen to say something positive about Trump.
-Other outlets seen on the website were Fox News, Newsweek op-eds, articles from The Daily Caller and Twitter posts.
+White House Wire is hosted on whitehouse.gov.
+It often republishes U.S. government press releases and social media posts.
+A White House official interviewed by Axios said the website is a way to provide "transparency" and that it is "a place for supporters of the president's agenda to get the real news".
+The website features articles from mainstream media outlets like the Associated Press (AP) and ABC News that report positive news about Trump.
+The website has also featured links to Fox News, Newsweek op-eds, articles in The Daily Caller and Twitter posts.

-A study of the White House Wire in August 2025 revealed that one of the biggest sources used on the website were White House's YouTube channel, White House's website, Fox News and Breitbart News.
-It also found that there was a decrease in links to Twitter after Trump–Musk feud.
-Analysis of the website by Jim Nielsen two months after its creation found that YouTube had most links in the website, followed by Fox News, The Post Millennial, and Fox Business.
+An August 2025 study published in the Columbia Journalism Review found that the most commonly used sources on White House Wire include the official White House YouTube channel, the White House website, Fox News and Breitbart News.
+The study also found a decrease in links to X after the Trump–Musk feud.
+An analysis of the website by Jim Nielsen two months after its creation found YouTube was the most frequently linked source, followed by Fox News, The Post Millennial, and Fox Business.
 All YouTube links were reported to lead to content made by the Trump administration.